 Skip to main content

-VIKTOR offers a generic integration, which can be used to integrate with any software package that supports command-line interaction.
+VIKTOR offers a Generic worker, which can be used to integrate with any software package that supports command-line interaction.
 The GenericAnalysis class is used for this, which requires one or multiple input files.
 Furthermore, you need to specify an executable_key to instruct the worker to call a specific task as defined in the configuration file (config.yaml).

 from viktor.external.generic import GenericAnalysis